mrclay/minify/docs/FAQ.wiki.md

 ## How fast is it?

-Certainly not as fast as an HTTPd serving flat files.
-On a high-traffic site:
+If you [serve static files](https://github.com/mrclay/minify/blob/master/static/README.md), it's as fast as your web server, and you should do this for high-traffic sites.

+The PHP-based server is not as fast, but still performs well thanks to an internal cache.
+Tips:

   * **Use a reverse proxy** to cache the Minify URLs.
 This is by far the most important tip.
   * Revision your Minify URIs (so far-off Expires headers will be sent).
 One way to do this is using [groups](UserGuide.wiki.md#using-groups-for-nicer-urls) and the [Minify_groupUri()](UserGuide.wiki.md#far-future-expires-headers) utility function.
 Without this, clients will re-request Minify URLs every 30 minutes to check for updates.